SaskyaPanchaud/dai-lab-protocoldesign/specs/SaskyaPanchaud_AlessioGiuliano/protocol.md

 The server closes the connection when the result of the operation has been sent, or after sending an error message if the expression sent by the client is invalid.

+The messages have to be encoded in UTF-8.

 ## Messages

 - &lt;OPERATION> &lt;operand1> &lt;operand2>